-As a result of a series of increases in the Bank of Canada's policy interest rate to control historically high inflation rates, the prime rate had also been steadily going up since the beginning of 2022.
+As a result of a series of increases in the Bank of Canada's policy interest rate to control historically high inflation rates, the prime rate had also been steadily going up since the beginning of 2022 and into early 2023.

 How does the prime rate affect mortgage rates in Canada?

 There are two main types of mortgage rates in Canada – fixed and variable.
 When you get a fixed mortgage rate, you agree to pay the same rate over the entire course of your mortgage term regardless of what happens in the outside market.
 Fixed mortgages are a good option if you’re worried mortgage rates will go up, or if you want to enjoy the stability of paying the same mortgage rate until it’s time to renew.

 When you get a variable mortgage rate, the rate will be expressed as the prime rate plus or minus a certain percentage.
 When the prime rate in Canada goes up or down, your mortgage rate will go up or down by the same amount.
 Variable mortgages usually come with a lower rate vs. fixed-rate mortgages when you sign up, but there’s the risk that the rate could go up (or down) during your mortgage term.
 Many lenders will allow you to convert a variable-rate mortgage to a fixed-rate mortgage at any time, but you will have to pay the fixed rate as of the time you decide to switch.

 Let’s look at an example.
 If the prime rate is 3.0%, and you get a variable-rate mortgage at prime minus 0.8%, your effective interest rate will be 2.2%.

 prime rate - discount to prime rate = your mortgage rate

 3.00% - 0.80% = 2.20%